egloffmark/sql2csv/README.md

 ```
 ## Command Line Reference
 ```
+usage: SQL2CSV [OPTIONS]
- -dateFormat <arg>       date format to be used, according SimpleDateFormat -dateTimeFormat <arg>   date time format to be used, according SimpleDateFormat -driver <arg>           JDBC driver class to be used -driverDir <arg>        directory path to lookup for JDBC driver jars -enterPassword          enter the password via console -header <arg>           column names as header row (default yes) -help                   prints this help description -output <arg>           path to output file
+ -dateFormat <arg>       date format to be used -dateTimeFormat <arg>   date time format to be used -driver <arg>           JDBC driver class to be used -driverDir <arg>        directory path for JDBC driver jars -enterPassword          enter the password via console -header <arg>           column names as header row (default yes) -help                   prints help description -output <arg>           path to output file
  -password <arg>         password for login -propertyFile <arg>     path to property file
- -query <arg>            sql query to be executed -quotes <arg>           apply quotes (default yes) -sql <arg>              sql query to be executed -trim <arg>             trim values (default false -url <arg>              JDBC URL to be used (mandatory) -user <arg>             user name for login
+ -query <arg>            sql query to be executed -quotechar <arg>        char used for escaping values, by default a double quote -quotes <arg>           apply quotes (default yes) -seperator <arg>        char for the field separation, by default a comma -sql <arg>              sql query to be executed -trim <arg>             trim values (default false -url <arg>              JDBC URL to be used
+ -user <arg>             user name for login

 ```